 Office of Inclusion and Institutional Equity

-Towson University’s goal to become a National Model for Diversity is one of the institutional priorities in the university strategic plan TU 2020: A Focused Vision for Towson University.
-In June 2014, the President’s Council adopted and approved five strategic diversity goals to take Towson’s diversity efforts to the next level.
+TU’s goal to become a National Model for Diversity is one of the institutional priorities in the university strategic plan TU 2020: A Focused Vision for Towson University.
+In June 2014, the President’s Cabinet adopted and approved five strategic diversity goals to take TU’s diversity efforts to the next level.
 They are:

 - Promote appreciation for and advancement of equity, diversity and inclusion at TU